jimmieego/a11y-intro/a11y-intro-dev.md

 ## Accessibility and React

-- Use React Fragments to avoid adding unnecessary container divs
+- Use React Fragments to avoid adding unnecessary container `div`s
 - use ref functions and lifecycle methods to manage focus
 - Manage focus in routing